xiaowuzxc/SparrowRV/tb/tools/isa/README.md

-RV32I instruction source code which copy from riscv(github).
+RV32I instruction source code which copy from tinyriscv. it also can be used in SparrowRV.
-I have modified it so can run on tinyriscv.
-compile: type make under the cmd windows
-recompile: type make after make clean under the cmd windows
+The origal version is https://github.com/riscv/riscv-tests